-Schloss Charlottenburg is an early 18th century baroque palace in Berlin's western Charlottenburg district.
+Schloss Charlottenburg is an early eighteenth century Baroque palace in Berlin's western Charlottenburg district.
 The building burned to the ground during the Second World War but has been completely reconstructed.

 Charlottenburg Palace is the largest palace in Berlin.
 The original, central part was constructed between 1695 and 1699 as the summer residence for Sophie Charlotte, wife of the Elector of Brandenburg, Frederick III.